masonmarker/TheMsnProject/msnscript2/README.txt

     specific scenarios, and are not recommended to be used.

     the suggested syntax is the most updated, and safest way to code.

+--- ISSUES
+if running a script doesn't work for any reason (other than a code-based error), try reinstalling dependencies via 'python install_deps.py'
+---

 see /demos for demonstrations
 see /tests for syntax specific usage (find the most recent validator in /tests)